Ask Morris: How Do You Survive the Holidays?

 My best tip for surviving the holidays is to sleep through as much of them as possible.
 Of course, that might not be as easy for you humans as it is for us cats.
 Even for me, it can be a challenge, what with all the caroling and visitors coming and going and children squealing over their presents.

 I remember last year when one of the biggest interruptions to my holiday nap schedule involved getting roped into the family greeting card photo.
-I had just eaten a big meal of yummy 9Lives® Tender Morsels With Real Turkey & Giblets In Sauce, and I was ready to sleep it off.
+I had just eaten a big meal of yummy 9Lives® Tender Morsels With Real Chicken in Sauce, and I was ready to sleep it off.
 I found a nice, quiet spot under the tree and had just curled up and closed my eyes when suddenly my human scooped me up, plopped me in her lap, strapped antlers to my head and told me to purr for the camera.

 Naturally, I meowed loudly to express my displeasure and began to squirm in her arms, making my escape just as the flash went off.
 I climbed the tree for safety and refused to come down again until she got the hint that naptime is to be respected.